 The Company includes both quantitative and qualitative disclosures to show the relevant information.
-The disclosures also include, where appropriate, comparative figures for the prior year and an analysis of the more significant movements to provide greater insight into its approach to risk management.
+The disclosures also include, where appropriate, comparative figures for the prior year and an analysis of the more significant movements to provide greater insight into the risk management practices of the Company and its risk profile.

-In accordance with §1 FreistVO and §53c KWG, the Company is not required to apply Article 11 - 386 CRR II.
+In accordance with §1 FreistVO and §53c KWG, the Company is not required to apply Articles 11 - 386 CRR II.

 Further, in accordance to Bundesanstalt für Finanzdienstleistungsaufsicht ('BaFin') circular published on 17 February 2016 the Company, as a branch per §53c KWG, is not required to calculate or disclose the Basel III leverage ratio.
 Furthermore the Company also received a derogation from BaFin regarding the need to create a local risk bearing capacity concept as the branch is included in the risk bearing capacity concept of the parent entity, which ensures appropriate risk taking across all branches.
-This derogation also entails that the Company is not obligated to have a standalone own funds plan or to perform a standalone ICAAP, as the Company is integrated in the parents entity own funds plan and ICAAP.
-For further details please see the 2021 annual report and the Pillar 3 disclosure of BNY Mellon Corporation available at:
+This derogation also entails that the Company is not obligated to have a standalone own funds plan or to perform a standalone ICAAP, as the Company is integrated into the parent entity's own funds plan and ICAAP.
+For further details please see the 2022 annual report and the Pillar 3 disclosure of the BNY Mellon Corporation available at: